-(in thousands) Se September 30, 2019 December 31, 2018 Change Catastrophe bonds \$ 659,466 \$ 516,571 \$ 142,895 Private equity investments 266,048 242,647 23,401 Senior secured bank loan funds 24,567 14,482 10,085 Hedge funds 12,028 11,233 795 Total other investments \$ 962,109 \$ 784,933 \$ 177,176
+(in thousands) September 30, 2019 December 31, 2018 Change Catastrophe bonds \$ 659,466 \$ 516,571 \$ 142,895 Private equity investments 266,048 242,647 23,401 Senior secured bank loan funds 24,567 14,482 10,085 Hedge funds 12,028 11,233 795 Total other investments \$ 962,109 \$ 784,933 \$ 177,176

 We account for our other investments at fair value in accordance with FASB ASC Topic Financial Instruments.
-The fair value of certain of our fund investments, which principally include private equity funds, senior secured bank loan funds and hedge funds, is recorded on our consolidated balance sheet in other investments, and is generally established on the basis of the net valuation criteria established by the managers of such investments.
-The net valuation criteria established by the managers of such investments.
+The fair value of certain of our fund investments, which principally include private equity funds, senior secured bank loan funds and hedge funds, is recorded on our consolidated balance sheet in other investments, and is generally established on the basis of the net valuation criteria established by the managers of such investments, if applicable.
+The net valuation criteria established by the managers of such investments is established in accordance with the governing documents of such investments.
 Many of our fund investments are subject to restrictions on redemptions and sales which are determined by the governing documents and limit our ability to liquidate these investments in the short term.